All Episodes

 Yeah, they are nuts.

-Remember all of that arrogance.
+Remember all of that arrogance?

-Yep, I think all we have to do is calmly methodically move forward and recognize that uh the most experienced CEO ever to become president is now in the process of managing the transition.
+Yep, I think all we have to do is calmly and methodically move forward and recognize that the most experienced CEO ever to become president is now in the process of managing the transition.

-And he's it's he's gonna put his personal stamp on this government, and it's truly gonna be a Trump administration.
+And he's going to put his personal stamp on this government.

-And of course that will drive the New York Times and the Washington Post utterly crazy.
+And, of course, that will drive the New York Times and the Washington Post utterly crazy.

-But I thought about it, I don't want to do it.
+I don't want to do it.

 Will you take any major position in the administration?

-No, I'm gonna be the chief planner.
+No, I'm going to be the chief planner.

 Okay, meaning outside.